The School of Education prepares knowledgeable, reflective, caring teachers and leaders for diverse communitites.

 This course has eight sessions that cover the following topics: Student Teacher Orientation, Child Abuse Identification, School Violence Prevention, Dignity for All Students Act (DASA) NYCDoE Application Procedures and Career Development with our NYC DoE recruiter, NYSED Certification, Resume Writing and Interviewing Skills, understanding how the UFT works and Reflections/Surveys.
 In the area of Child Abuse Identification, students will learn the definitions and indicators of sexual, physical and emotional abuse and neglect on the child and his/her family as well as the process of reporting these types of abuse.
 The School Violence Prevention workshop will provide students with techniques for violence prevention and establishing a framework for a tolerant classroom, especially for populations who may be vulnerable to harassment, bullying, cyberbullying and discrimination.
 The DASA workshop will cover the components of the Dignity for All Students Act with a special focus on the LGBTQ population.
 In other workshops students will also learn work readiness skills, such as: preparing resumes and cover letters, how to apply for New York State Teacher Certifications and suggestions for effective interviewing strategies for teaching positions.

-2. Pre-Requisites: Acceptance into the Student Teaching Program.
-Registrataion is by Office of Clinical Practice Staff only.
+2. Prerequisites: Acceptance into the Student Teaching Program.
+Registration is by Office of Clinical Practice Staff only.

 3. Student Outcomes Expected Upon Completion of This Course: Upon successful completion of this course, the pre-service student teacher will evidence beginning, developing, or proficient competence in the following: